 In this scenario, users obtain a digital signature from a reputed Certifying Authority (CA) in the form of a digital certificate.
 These certificates typically include the user’s name, public key, the expiration date of the certificate, and other necessary information about the user.
 Operating systems and browsers typically maintain a list of trusted CA root certificates that are used to verify digital certificates issued by a CA.

-The user might also be issued a USB token containing the digital-certificate-based digital ID, along with a personal PIN, to sign a document.
+The user might also be issued a USB token containing the digital-certificate-based ID, along with a personal PIN, to sign a document.

-What are the factors that make e-signatures valid in India?
+Which factors make e-signatures valid in India?

 (1) E-signatures must be uniquely linked to the person signing the document.
 This condition is often met by issuing a digital-certificate-based digital ID.